koireader/docs/source/index.html.md

 # Authentication

-> To authorize, use this code:
+> To connect, use this code:

 ```shell
 # With shell, you can just pass the correct header with each request